 Starting in 2021, the Chancellor also stated that your personal allowance and HMRC’s basic rate limit will start to increase based on the Consumer Price Index.

-All changes applying to basic rate and higher rate taxpayers include tax on non-savings, non-dividend income – and no changes will be made to National Insurance Contributions, Corporation Tax or the taxation of dividends.
+All changes applying to basic rate and higher rate taxpayers include tax on non-savings and non-dividend income – and no changes will be made to National Insurance Contributions, Corporation Tax or the taxation of dividends.

 The bottom line